 Marmoush also has the experience of 21 Bundesliga 2 appearances.
 The 6'0 Egypt U23 international spent the 2020/21 season on loan at St. Pauli, making 19 starts.
 He wrote his name in hero-glyphics with goal-and-assist showings against Nuremberg and Eintracht Braunschweig, whilst scoring in successive matches twice and seven times all told.

-Watch: Omar Marmoush reflects on his first Bundesliga goal
+Watch: Marmoush reflects on his first Bundesliga goal

 Did you know?

-Marmoush is still awaiting his first senior international cap, but is already in regular contact with the poster boy of Egyptian football, Liverpool forward Salah.
+Marmoush has only just received his first senior international cap, but was previously already in regular contact with the poster boy of Egyptian football, Liverpool forward Salah.

 "We're in touch.
 The contact between the Egyptian players in Europe is very good," he told the St. Pauli website when quizzed on the two-time African Player of the Year.
 "We try to support each other because we know it isn't easy to make the transition to Europe."

-That being said, as a Canadian citizen - his parents worked in Canada for six years and have Canadian passports - Marmoush could yet line up in the same national team as Bayern Munich left-back Davies instead.
+That being said, as a Canadian citizen - his parents worked in Canada for six years and have Canadian passports - Marmoush could also have lined up in the same national team as Bayern Munich left-back Davies instead.